amadeus4dev/amadeus-python/README.md

 Amadeus provides a set of APIs for the travel industry.
 Flights, Hotels, Locations and more.

-For more details see the [Python documentation](https://developer.amadeus.com/docs/python) on [Amadeus.com](https://developer.amadeus.com).
+For more details see the [Python documentation](https://developer.amadeus.com/docs/python) on [Amadeus.com](https://developer.amadeus.com) and the [class reference](https://amadeus4dev.github.io/amadeus-python) here on GitHub.

 ## Installation